exponea/exponea-android-sdk/Documentation/push-notifications.md

 The SDK automatically tracks `notification_state` events in the following scenarios:

 * SDK initialization
-* App transitions from background to foreground
+* App transitions from background to foreground (only if notification permission status changed)
 * SDK version changes (app update)
 * `application_id` changes in the SDK configuration
 * New token received from Firebase or Huawei